 To earn the LL.M. degree, candidates must:

-- Earn 24 points of academic credit.
-Academic point credit is earned by satisfactory completion of a course, seminar or other academic activity with a grade of C or better, or with a grade of CR in courses or activities permitting or requiring grading on a credit/fail (CR/F) scale, such as Introduction to American Law (IAL) and Legal Research and Writing (LRW).
+1. Earn 24 points of academic credit (and a minimum of 11 credits per term).
+Academic point credit is earned by satisfactory completion of a course, seminar or other academic activity with a grade of C or better, or with a grade of CR in courses or activities permitting or requiring grading on a credit/fail (CR/F) or pass/fail (P/F) scale, such as Introduction to American Law (IAL) and Legal Research and Writing (LRW).
 Of the 24 points of academic credit required for the degree,

-- Complete the LL.M.
-Writing Project requirements (see LL.M.
-Writing Project Requirement and Supervised Research at left).
+3. Complete the LL.M.
+Writing Project requirement.
+(See LL.M.
+Writing Project Requirement and Supervised Research.)

 Dates for award of the LL.M. degree fall in May, October, and February.
-LL.M. candidates who expect to receive the degree in May must file a degree application by Dec.
-1. The deadline to apply for the October degree is Aug.
-1, and Nov.
-15 for the February degree.
+LL.M. candidates who expect to receive the degree in May must file a degree application by December 1.
+The deadline to apply for the October degree is August 1, and November 15 for the February degree.
 Students who do not complete the requirements for the degree are responsible for applying for the next degree conferral date.
-Degree application forms are available in the Office of Registration Services or on their website.
+More information on degree applications is available through The Office of Registration Services.

 Class Attendance and Preparation